- TLDR

 I have come up with some ways to do it.

-method for struct, so when print them as a pointer, Go will call itsString
+Stringmethod for struct, so when print them as a pointer, Go will call itsStringmethod directly.
+For example:

 |